 Q: How does HR contribute to creating office environments that are inclusive and accommodate the diverse needs of employees?

-Gemma: For me its just about listening and responding regularly to the changing needs of the team and adapting to align as closely as possible.
+Gemma: For me its about listening and responding regularly to the teams’ needs and adapting to align as closely as possible.

-We extend our sincere thanks to Gemma Cottrell, Head of HR & Employee Engagement at Spica, for providing enlightening insights into the evolving landscape of HR’s strategic role in shaping modern workplaces.
+We extend our thanks to Gemma Cottrell, Head of HR & Employee Engagement at Spica.
+Thank you for providing enlightening insights into the evolving landscape of HR’s strategic role in shaping modern workplaces.
+Explore Spica open roles on the careers page.